paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 Since Git Worktrees are placed on different directories, you still need to set up your application (e.g. `bundle install`, `cargo build`), especially if you intend to run it or enable LSP (Language Server Protocol) servers.
 When starting services with `foreman start` or `docker-compose up` you must also be careful to avoid port conflicts or exhausting system resources.

 Additionally, Worktrees can't share the same branch (e.g. can't have two different Worktrees pointing to `main` branch).
-Local history and memory from AI Agents will also not be shared across Worktrees.
+History and memory from AI Agents will also not be shared across Worktrees, since they are usually stored in the local directory.

 These are all minor issues and easily avoided.
 I myself keep the application running on a main Worktree and use it for my primary task at hand, while using separate ones for less important work.

 On the good side, using several Worktrees can greatly speed up the work for tasks that are expected to be done in parallel from start.
 For example, when writing a new API endpoint + its front-end consumer, or writing a library + use it from the main app.

-Git Worktrees were made to enable parallel work on different branches many years ago, but looking at it today it feels like they were made for AI assisted development. 🤖
+Git Worktrees were created to enable parallel work on different branches many years ago, but looking at it today it feels like they were made for AI assisted development. 🤖

 ## Appendix: Using TMUX to switch across Git Worktrees

 If you use [tmux](https://github.com/tmux/tmux/wiki) or [GNU screen](https://www.gnu.org/software/screen/) they can give even more power to Git Worktrees + Ai Agents.

-These tools can be replaced by terminal tabs, or in-editor terminals, for switching between different Worktrees.
+These tools have similar capabilities to terminal tabs or in-editor terminals, for splitting or switching between different instances.
 But they provide an additional feature for the workflow proposed above: they are easily scriptable.

-For example, I use `tmux`, so I can easily create a script to add a Worktree and start AI in a new tmux window on a single command.
+For example, I use `tmux`, so I can create a script to add a Worktree and start AI in a new tmux window on a single command.

 ```console
 $ tmux new-window \; send-keys 'git worktree add ../my-worktree && cd ../my-worktree && claude' C-m